Release date:2016/12/12 上午 10:01:59

 Cooperation and Exchanges

-To maintain national security, protect the public, and effectively address cross-border criminal activities, the Bureau has engaged in cooperation and exchanges with law enforcement authorities in the Mainland, Hong Kong, and Macao.
+To maintain national security, protect the public and effectively address cross-border criminal activity, the Bureau has carried out cooperation and exchanges with law enforcement authorities in mainland China, Hong Kong and Macao.
 These efforts include:

 - Repatriation of convicts and criminal suspects

-- Briefings on restrictions regarding the personal freedom of Mainland Chinese citizens in Taiwan
+- Notifications concerning restrictions on the personal liberty of mainland Chinese citizens in Taiwan

-These initiatives aim to foster mutual trust, improve understanding of joint anti-crime actions and liaison channels, and enhance the professional capabilities of both sides in investigating criminal cases.
+These initiatives aim to foster mutual trust, improve understanding of joint crime-fighting actions and liaison channels, and strengthen the professional capabilities of both parties in investigating criminal cases.